 11. Enemy (2013)

-Denis Villeneuve‘s stylish psychological thriller centres around two men who physically resemble each other.
+Denis Villeneuve‘s stylish psychological thriller centers around two men who physically resemble each other.
 The film is very much Lynchian in its tone and explores the theme of duality with a highly ambiguous plot.
-We see Anthony and Adam as two different people but the film does not explain who is real.
+We see Anthony and Adam as two different people, but the film does not explain who is real.
 ‘Enemy’ is sure to remind you of some of Christopher Nolan‘s early thrillers but is a lot more ambiguous.
-We never really know who among the two is real or perhaps one is an abstract representation of the other’s subconscious.
-It’s tense, atmospheric, intriguing, bizarre and philosophical on many levels.
+We never really know who among the two is real, or perhaps one is an abstract representation of the other’s subconscious.
+It’s tense, atmospheric, intriguing, bizarre, and philosophical on many levels.

 Read More: Best Comebacks Ever in Movies